Why Is Smoke Coming Out of My Air Fryer?

 ü Switch off the air fryer

-Turn off power to the air fryer and unplug it.
+Stop and turn off the power to the air fryer and unplug it.
 This is to avoid the production of more smoke.

 You also prevent any incidents as smoke can hinder visibility in the kitchen.